Eytor/Edit-Thor/README.md

 * When you create a project, a .html file is created automatically.
 Inside the project, you can then add more files by selecting New file, type a name for the file and select the file type.
 You can choose .html, .css and .js.

 ### Deleting a project
 * Only the project owner can delete the project.
-Select the  project menu and click Download (.zip)
+Select the  project menu and click Delete.

 ### Deleting a file
 * Owners and contributors can delete files from a project.
 Inside the project, open the file you want to delete and press the Delete file button.